aerobounce/defaults.sh/README.md

 - Made for dotfiles
 - Written in Bash
-    - All the parsing are done with the shell's string manipulation
-- Tested on Mojave, Catalina and Big Sur
-    - Although not tested with the older macOSes, it should work
+- Tested on Mojave, Catalina and Big Sur (Although not tested, it should work with older OSes)

 <br>